Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

  > Do not hesitate to ask for my help in the process.

 ## 4. Modifying the [Makefile][makefile]

+This step is required to build the [Code::Blocks][codeblocks] version of **atomes**, further modifications are required for to produce a release candidate version, for more details [see step N°3][releasing]

   - Add the `analysiscall.c` file to the `OBJ_GUI` variable: